So I’m sitting in the Tor.com offices… with my wand. And a Gryffindor scarf. And the Marauder’s Map. I’m sure you can guess why.

 In that way, it will never be finished.
 Your acceptance letter to Hogwarts will be perpetually trapped mid-flight.

-Emily Asher-Perrin is catching a ride on the Hogwarts Express.
+Emmet Asher-Perrin is catching a ride on the Hogwarts Express.
 Every day.